WORKSHOPS

 I will show a PowerPoint presentation on Wassily Kandinsky, one of the primary pioneers of western abstract art, decidedly moving away from objective representation.
 He is credited with painting the first totally abstract pictures that were pure designs, and he believed that color and form had meaning all on their own.
 As a musician as well as a painter, Kandinsky thought of color as music.
 We will be painting to classical music pieces, listening to the music for 5 to 10 minutes without doing anything else, with our eyes closed.
 Then we’re going to try to imagine what colors, line, and shapes can be used to show the feelings that the music creates.
 While listening to the music again and painting a picture of the sound, you will use line, shapes, and colors without trying to draw any particular object.
 Instead, you will produce an abstract design that is made up on the spot as an improvisation, created without planning or sketching ahead of time.
 Then I will change the music selection and you will paint again, observing the different results to different kinds of music.

-Ages 8 to 88 and up.
+For ages 8 and up.
 Limited to 15 participants.

 Registration required.